202303.23

 0

 UBS’s acquisition of Credit Suisse, Switzerland’s second-largest bank, could result in job losses of tens of thousands, according to an anonymous source cited in the Financial Times.
 The cuts are expected to impact a third of the 120,000 people employed across both banks, with Credit Suisse’s internal business and investment operations bearing the brunt.
 The bank currently employs around 30,000 people in these areas.
-The source claims that 17,000 investment bankers are at risk of losing their jobs as a result of the merger.
+The source claims that 17,000 investment bankers are at risk of their job losses as a result of the merger.

 Credit Suisse management has instructed employees to continue working as usual for the time being and promised that they will receive the pay they were expecting, according to an internal memo.
 The bank has also said that it is prepared to pay employees for the rest of 2023 while the merger is completed.